Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/Results/Images.md

 - Findings
   - There is no longer a one to one relationship between [finding](/integration/Results/Findings) and image.
   - A single finding could be determined from multiple images
+  - A single trace of pathology found on any image could prevent an otherwise ungradable eye.
 - Ungradable images
   - The context of gradeability moves from *the image* to *the eye*.
   - Providers mark the eye as ungradable and provide a single reason for that.
 In other words, there is no direct comments on a per image level to say exactly why that image was deemed ungradable.